aeyobd/dwarfs/thesis/methods.md

 In this section, we discuss our methods used for the following two chapters.
-We utilize a typical analytic, idealized Milky Way potential based on @mcmillan2011.
-Our simulations are collisionless cold dark matter N-body simulations integrated with Gadget-4.
+We utilize an analytic, static, axisymmetric Milky Way potential based on @mcmillan2011.
+Our N-body simulation assume collisionless, cold dark matter and are integrated with Gadget-4.
 We check for numerical convergence and stability of initial conditions in isolation.

 # Milky Way potential

-We adopt the Milky Way potential described in @EP2020, an analytic approximation of @mcmillan2011. @fig:v_circ_potential plots the circular velocity profiles of each component of our fiducially potential.
-The potential consisting of a stellar Bulge, a thin and thick disk, and a dark matter NFW halo.
-Especially in the regime where Sculptor and Ursa Minor orbit, the dark matter halo is the dominant component of the potential.
-The details of the stellar disk and bulge are less important.
+We adopt the Milky Way potential described in @EP2020, an analytic approximation of @mcmillan2011. @fig:v_circ_potential plots the circular velocity profiles of each component and the total circular velocity profile for our fiducial profile.
+The potential consisting of a stellar bulge, a thin and thick disk, and a dark matter NFW halo.
+Among typical orbits for Sculptor and Ursa Minor, the dark matter halo dominates the potential.

 The potential is specified as follows.
-The galactic bulge is described by a @hernquist1990 potential.
-The potential is
+The galactic bulge is described by a @hernquist1990 potential,

 $$
-\Phi(r) = - \frac{GM}{r + a}
+\Phi(r) = - \frac{GM}{r + a},
 $$ {#eq:hernquist}
 where  $a=1.3\,{\rm kpc}$ is the scale radius and $M=2.1 \times 10^{10}\,\Mo$ is the total mass.
 The thin and thick disks are represented with the @miyamoto+nagai1975  cylindrical potential: